publysher/blog.publysher.nl/_posts/2013-08-11-infra-as-repo-separate-master.md

   - vagrant
   - virtual machine
   - vps
+description: "Provisioning a separate Salt master on Digital Ocean"
 ---

 Life can be good.
 After [my previous success in provisioning a master/minion set-up][my-master], the next logical step was